MikroElektronika/mikrosdk_click_v2/clicks/hbridge9/README.md

 ## Example Description

-> This example demonstrates the use of H-Bridge 9 click board.
+> This example demonstrates the use of H-Bridge 9 Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which will set the OUT1 to LOW, OUT2 to HIGH polarity, and the runtime to 1000ms.
+> Initializes the driver and performs the Click default configuration which will set the OUT1 to LOW, OUT2 to HIGH polarity, and the runtime to 1000ms.

 ```c